sims718718/UnifiedThreatHunting/README.md

 ### Tasks (Outcomes)

 Tasks log the **results** of the hunt and are linked to their Epic for tracking purposes.
-They contain outcomes such as:
+They contain outcomes such as (many pulled from PEAK Framework):

 - **New Hunt Ideas** – Future hypotheses to explore
 - **Analytics/Detection** – Rules, dashboards, or signatures created
-- **Security Incident** – Escalation to IR
+- **Security Incident** – Escalation to IR and/or incidents opened
 - **Written Report** – Final hunt report
 - **Visibility Gap** – Missing telemetry identified
 - **Security Control Issue** – Gaps in existing defenses

+Metrics are essential to a hunting program as your management likely thinks in numbers.
+Quantatifable metrics are essential for measuing the effectiveness of your efforts.
+Addtionally, we also must consider what metrics actually matter and what could be considered bad metrics.
+We should shy away from metrics simply tracking work (hours spent) or how many hunts have been executed for more meaningful.
+The metrics should help as the question **"so what?"**

 ---